Deso-PK/make-trust-irrelevant/README.md

 A separate governed authorization path determines whether bounded authority should exist.

 The requesting planner must not be able to sign, mint, widen, renew, counterfeit, or silently extend that authority for itself.

+This is deliberately different from conventional AI agent authorization in which the same runtime or surrounding application may hold substantial discretion over the permissions it exercises.

 ## Enforcement